-If you quit your job, were you already making money on the side before you decided to quit your job?
+Were you already making money on the side before you decided to quit your job to start a solo law practice?
 Tell us about that.

 It still feels good when I think about it.

-Who else works on your business with you?
+Who else works in your practice with you?
 Did you hire anyone to help?
 When did you decide to bring that person on and how did you find them?